kukhpo/kukhpo/README.md

 ## Fun Facts
 - Languages: I am proficient in English, Russian, Ukrainian, and am learning Brazilian Portuguese
-- Travel: I studied abroad for 2 years of my undergraduate education, and have traveled to over 20+ countries
+- Travel: I studied abroad for 2 years of my undergraduate education, and have traveled to 20+ countries